GDSC-GCET/AI-ML/README.md

 # GCET-GDSC AI/ML Domain 🤖

-Welcome to the AI/ML Domain at GCET-GDSC!
+Welcome to the AI/ML Domain at GDSC-GCET!
 This space is dedicated to exploring the exciting world of Artificial Intelligence and Machine Learning.

 ## About Us